stephaniefriddle/Restaurants/README.md

  - You'll see more than the required 5 commits.

  - Read and parse an external file (such as JSON or CSV) into your application and display some data from that in your app.
-You will see this feature with the 'Load Restaurant' button.
+You will see this feature with the 'Ready?
+Let's do it.' button.

  - Retrieve data from an external API and display data in your app.
 I use CRUD actions with fetch() for this.